What is it?

-    2) The outbound email contains a DKIM signature generated by the sending mailserver.
+- The outbound email contains a DKIM signature generated by the sending mail server.

-1. Go to Settings -> Relay Settings -> DKIM.
+- Go to Settings > Relay Settings > DKIM on your Outbound Cloud Interface.
 You should see a list of the domain relays.

-4. Go back to the first tab (Options) and copy the info from the DNS TXT Record textarea.
+- Go back to the first tab (Options) and copy the info from the DNS TXT Record text area.

-5. On your DNS server, create a TXT record called selectorName._domainkey.yourdomain (replace selectorName with the actual selector name from the DKIM record you created on the SpamTitan server).
+- On your DNS server, create a TXT record called selectorName._domainkey.yourdomain (replace selectorName with the actual selector name from the DKIM record you created on the SpamTitan server).
 Paste the info and remove extraneous formatting.
-It should look something like
+It should look something like this:

 v=DKIM1; k=rsa; p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDj1nxgYYFKNXBqMi/81QS+oG5NklPwtNQxksU3B9sBN8E37+dlGIV+YEjj6cpwBCc0z+RXjTuM6e6wwjBLo/ds9HX654OyBDmwKkyyl0EWgIF8HUNcTmL2tBln5NxJvygoceJ9FtqLLUVN75PNt74ykZQxMhZEZNY+VPJM/URaQIDAQAB